 An option that is written or purchased by the Fund shall be valued using composite pricing via the National Best Bid and Offer quotes.
 Composite pricing looks at the last trade on the exchange where the option is traded.
 If there are no trades for an option on a given business day, as of closing, the Fund will value the option at the mean of the highest bid price and lowest ask price across the exchanges where the option is traded.
-For options where market quotations are not readily available, fair value shall be determined by the Fund's Adviser with oversight by the Trust's Valuation Committee.
+For options where market quotations are not readily available, fair value shall be determined by the Adviser, subject to oversight by the Board.

-All other assets of the Fund are valued in such manner as the Board in good faith deems appropriate to reflect their fair value.
+All other assets of the Fund are valued in such manner as the Adviser in good faith deems appropriate to reflect their fair value in accordance with the Fund's valuation procedures, subject to oversight by the Board.